-Reasons you’ll love this stir-fried chicken recipe
+Reasons you’ll love this low calorie chicken stir fry

-This stir-fried chicken with red beans and red rice is one of my favorites since it is nutty, crunchy and meaty all at the same time.
-It is a wholesome meal in itself with red rice, meat, red beans, vegetables and nuts providing protein, carbohydrates, fiber, vitamins and minerals and antioxidants.
+This stir-fried chicken recipe is one of my favorites since it is nutty, crunchy and meaty all at the same time.
+It is a perfect power bowl recipe providing protein, carbohydrates, fiber, vitamins and minerals and antioxidants.

-If purple cabbage is unavailable, you can use regular cabbage but again, visually it won’t have as much of an impact.
+Vegetables: If purple cabbage is unavailable, you can use regular cabbage but again, visually it won’t have as much of an impact.
 Also, the purple one has a nice crunch to it and added health benefits too, so it’s worth hunting for it.
 Also, if you can get hold of purple carrots, nothing like it.
 More purple, more goodness!

 The stir-frying technique requires you to keep all the ingredients ready before lighting the stovetop.
 No scrambling around the kitchen with the stove on (that’s me, most of the time).
 This stir-fried chicken recipe made me realize the benefits of being well organized!

-Heat the sesame oil in a wok or a deep pan on medium-high flame and add the white part of the scallion, chili pepper and chopped chicken pieces one-by-one in the same order and stir-fry until all the chicken pieces turn white.
+Heat the peanut oil in a wok or a deep pan on medium-high flame and add the white part of the scallion, chili pepper and chopped chicken pieces one-by-one in the same order and stir-fry until all the chicken pieces turn white.

 Other easy chicken recipes you’ll love